oftx/deepdream-revived/README.md

 pip install -r requirements.txt
 ```

+4. (Optional) configure ffmpeg path:
+   - This script makes system calls to ffmpeg and ffprobe when processing gifs and video.
+If ffmpeg is already in your system path, you don't need to do anything.
+   - You can edit `ffmpeg_path` at the top of the script to point to your custom path, i.e. `ffmpeg_path = '/your/path/to/ffmpeg'`
+   - If you're only interested in running images (png, jpg) don't worry about it

 ## Running Inference
 By default, the script is configured to run a simple example that loads `example.png` from the current working directory, so you can test your setup by simply running:
 ```